thephez/docs-core/docs/guide/dash-features-masternode-quorums.md

 # Masternode Quorums

-Dash's <<glossary:masternode>> quorums are used to facilitate the operation of masternode provided features in a decentralized, deterministic way.
-The original quorums (used largely for <<glossary:InstantSend>> and masternode payments) were ephemeral and used for a single purpose (e.g. voting on one specific InstantSend transaction).
+Dash's [masternode](../resources/glossary.md#masternode) quorums are used to facilitate the operation of masternode provided features in a decentralized, deterministic way.
+The original quorums (used largely for [InstantSend](../resources/glossary.md#instantsend) and masternode payments) were ephemeral and used for a single purpose (e.g. voting on one specific InstantSend transaction).

-Dash Core 0.14 (protocol version 70214) introduced the <<glossary:Long-Living Masternode Quorum>>  (LLMQ) system described in detail by [DIP6](https://github.com/dashpay/dips/blob/master/dip-0006.md).
+Dash Core 0.14 (protocol version 70214) introduced the [Long-Living Masternode Quorum](../resources/glossary.md#long-living-masternode-quorum)  (LLMQ) system described in detail by [DIP6](https://github.com/dashpay/dips/blob/master/dip-0006.md).
 These LLMQs are deterministic subsets of the global deterministic masternode list that are formed via a distributed key generation (DKG) protocol and remain active for a long periods of time (e.g. hours to days).

-The main task of LLMQs is to perform threshold signing of consensus-related messages (e.g. <<glossary:ChainLocks>>).
+The main task of LLMQs is to perform threshold signing of consensus-related messages (e.g. [ChainLocks](../resources/glossary.md#chainlock)).

 ## LLMQ Creation (DKG)